 1.)
 At what age did you first become interested in baseball?
 Who was your biggest baseball influence growing up?

 3.)
-You were drafted by the Rays in the 1st round of the 2011 draft.
+You were drafted by the Orioles in the 12th round of the 2012 draft.
 What was that process like for you?
 Where were you when you first found out?
 Initial thoughts?

 10.)
 Lastly, what advice would you give to kids who are just starting out that dream of playing professional baseball one day?